nodedock/nodedock/docs/README.md

 <br>
 c) set it to `true`
 <br>
-d) search for the `PHP_FPM_INSTALL_MONGO` argument under the PHP-FPM Container
+d) search for the `NODE_INSTALL_MONGO` argument under the Node Container
 <br>
 e) set it to `true`

-2 - Re-build the containers `docker-compose build workspace php-fpm`
+2 - Re-build the containers `docker-compose build workspace node`

 3 - Run the MongoDB Container (`mongo`) with the `docker-compose up` command.